Building Large IPv6 Service Provider Networks

 The Building Large IPv6 Service Provider Networks discusses advanced IPv6, BGP, MPLS and MPLS VPN concepts.
 You are expected to have basic understanding of IPv6 addressing and routing, BGP design and configuration and MPLS principles of operations.

 The Building Large IPv6 Service Provider Networks is a 4-to-5 hour advanced technical presentation available as a set of downloadable videos that you can buy in our online store.
-We can also organize a live WebEx session or an on-site event for your team, where the topics of this presentation are combined with in-depth discussion of other IPv6-related topics resulting in a 1-2 day on-site workshop covering the deployment of IPv6 in your network.
+We can also organize a live virtual classroom session or an on-site event for your team, where the topics of this presentation are combined with in-depth discussion of other IPv6-related topics resulting in a 1-2 day on-site workshop covering the deployment of IPv6 in your network.

 This section describes common large-scale design principles and how they apply to IPv6 deployment: